Janet Kitz: Museum work

-Kitz had never heard of the Halifax explosion before she moved to Halifax.
+Kitz had not heard of the Halifax explosion before she moved to Halifax.
 However, while taking anthropology courses at Saint Mary's University, Kitz grew interested in the disaster and its effects on the people of Halifax.
 The 1917 munitions explosion killed nearly 2,000 people but was little known outside of Halifax.
-Only two books had been written about the event in the 70 years after the explosion and the only commemoration was a library in the North End of Halifax.
+Only two books had been written about the event in the 70 years since the explosion and the only commemoration was a library in the North End of Halifax.

-After writing a paper about the explosion, Kitz was hired by the Nova Scotia Museum to assist the Maritime Museum of the Atlantic in cataloguing thousands of objects in the mortuary collection of objects from victims of the explosion discovered in the basement of the provincial legislature.
-This led to a temporary exhibit at the Maritime Museum of the Atlantic called "A Moment in Time" in 1987 which was expanded to become a permanent exhibit curated by Kitz called "Halifax Wrecked" in 1994.
-Kitz also began to interview survivors of the explosion and their families, a process which evolved to become an ongoing oral history project with explosion survivors and their families.
+After writing a paper about the explosion, Kitz was hired by the Nova Scotia Museum to assist the Maritime Museum of the Atlantic catalogue thousands of objects in the mortuary collection of objects from victims of the explosion which had been discovered in the basement of the provincial legislature.
+This led to a temporary exhibit at the Maritime Museum of the Atlantic called "A Moment in Time" in 1987.
+The exhibit was subsequently expanded in 1994 and became a permanent exhibit, curated by Kitz and called "Halifax Wrecked".

+Kitz interviewed survivors of the explosion and their families, a process which evolved to become an ongoing oral history project with explosion survivors and their families.